 - 0:00 appears in the display.

-- 🕹 flashes.
+- ਵੱਡੇ flashes.

 - The oven heating switches off automatically.

 - The cooling fan continues to run.

-- A buzzer will sound for approx. 7 minutes, if this option is selected (see "Clock/Timer - Changing settings").
+- A signal tone will sound for approx. 7 minutes, if this option is selected (see "Clock/Timer - Changing settings").

-- Confirm with OK
+- Confirm with OK.

-- The buzzer will stop and the symbols in the display will go out.
+- The signal tone will stop and the symbols in the display will go out.

 - The time of day appears.

 - The oven heating will switch back on.

-- Turn the function selector to 0 and the temperature selector to •.
+- Turn the function selector to 0.

 - Take the food out of the oven.